 Here is an example of what your Email Responder will look like once it's filled in:

 The Subject is set very clearly as Negative Customer Feedback and we've used the Merge Code helpers both to insert a To email address and to insert the respondent's first/last names and email addresses into the body of the email.

 The content of the email is also simple, making use of the Merge Codes menu below the message body to get the merge codes for their answers: How was their experience, what was their feedback and what is their contact information (first and last name, email address).

-5. The final (and arguably most important) part of this Send Email action is the Logic tab.
+- The final (and arguably most important) part of this Send Email action is the Logic tab.
 Click the Add logic to control when this question is displayed link and the logic builder will appear.
-You'll want to make sure you set up the action to only send when negative feedback is received.
+You will want to make sure you set up the action to only send when negative feedback is received.

 First, choose the overall satisfaction question from the dropdown, select is in list in the second dropdown, then check both Very Dissatisfied and Dissatisfied.
 Next, add a condition and set it up to only send if the email question was also answered (if they didn't provide contact information, there's no way to respond to the feedback).
 Your logic should look something like this: